blackbird71SR/Hello-World/README.md

 - [x] **Delphi**

 Delphi is both an object oriented programming language (OOP) and an Integrated Development Environment (IDE).
 Published by the Embarcadero company (formerly CodeGear and more formerly Borland), Delphi is an alternative to language such as Visual Basic offering development with both rapidity and good quality.

 - [x] **Elixir**

 Elixir is a functional, concurrent, general-purpose programming language that runs on the Erlang virtual machine.
 Elixir builds on top of Erlang and shares the same abstractions for building distributed, fault-tolerant applications.
 Elixir also provides a productive tooling and an extensible design.

+- [x] **Elm**

+Elm is a domain-specific programming language for declaratively creating web browser-based graphical user interfaces.
+Elm is purely functional, and is developed with emphasis on usability, performance, and robustness.
+It advertises "no runtime exceptions in practice", made possible by the Elm compiler's static type checking.

 - [x] **Emojic**